“Excuses don’t build muscle! Increasing your training, getting enough sleep, and eating more protein does”. Anonymous

 - Gradually Increase carb intake: start with 250 grams and work your way up to 1000, he recommends healthy options such as rice, baked potato, oats, pumpkin, beets, etc. (avoid bad carbs such as bread).

-- Eat 3-4 hours: get six healthy meals a day
+- Eat every 3-4 hours: get six healthy meals a day

 - Do cardio 2-3 times a week.